amar-jay/blog/src/content/post/layernorm.md

 title: "Layernorm"
 description: "layer normalization of GPT by Andrej Karpathy"
 publishDate: "1 May 2024"
-tags: ["transformer"]
+tags: ["transformer", "neural networks", "ml-ai"]
 ---

 ## Intro

 Let's explore how **LayerNorm** is handled, as one of the layers in the model.
 We begin with the [PyTorch documentation for LayerNorm](https://pytorch.org/docs/stable/generated/torch.nn.LayerNorm.html).
-LayerNorm originates from the seminal paper by [Ba et al. (2016)](https://arxiv.org/abs/1607.06450) and was integrated into the Transformer architecture by [Vaswani et al.](https://arxiv.org/abs/1706.03762) in their renowned paper __"Attention is All You Need."__ [GPT-2](https://d4mucfpksywv.cloudfront.net/better-language-models/language_models_are_unsupervised_multitask_learners.pdf) adopted a similar architecture to the Transformer but notably shifted the position of LayerNorm, now referred to as the pre-normalization version.
+LayerNorm originates from the seminal paper by [Ba et al. (2016)](https://arxiv.org/abs/1607.06450) and was integrated into the Transformer architecture by [Vaswani et al.](https://arxiv.org/abs/1706.03762) in their renowned paper **"Attention is All You Need."** [GPT-2](https://d4mucfpksywv.cloudfront.net/better-language-models/language_models_are_unsupervised_multitask_learners.pdf) adopted a similar architecture to the Transformer but notably shifted the position of LayerNorm, now referred to as the pre-normalization version.
 In this version, the residual path of the Transformer remains clean, with LayerNorm positioned as the initial layer of each block, leading to improved training stability.

 Upon inspecting the [PyTorch implementation of LayerNorm](https://pytorch.org/docs/stable/generated/torch.nn.LayerNorm.html), you'll likely notice the absence of the actual equation implementation.
 This is because it's deeply embedded within the codebase, obscured behind a dynamic dispatcher, possibly in auto-generated CUDA code (for detailed enthusiasts, refer to [layer_norm.cpp](https://github.com/pytorch/pytorch/blob/main/aten/src/ATen/native/layer_norm.cpp) and [layer_norm_kernel.cu](https://github.com/pytorch/pytorch/blob/main/aten/src/ATen/native/cuda/layer_norm_kernel.cu)).
 PyTorch prioritizes efficiency, which justifies this design choice.
 However, for our purposes, understanding LayerNorm necessitates starting by manually implementing it using simpler PyTorch operations.
 Although less efficient than using a `LayerNorm` module directly, this approach is algorithmically instructive.

 ## LayerNorm Implementation

 ### Forward pass

 Here's a direct implementation of LayerNorm's mathematics using basic PyTorch operations:

 ```python